jchitpin/thinkdeck/README.md

 ## Why would you want one?

 1. It looks cool and you like the form factor.
-2. You need a small Linux box, possibly for connecting with other IoT devices.
+2. You need a small(-ish) Linux box, possibly for connecting with other IoT devices.
 3. You want a portable computing device with full-sized key switches/keycaps.

 ## Features